-The spine team at Physio Pro consists of physical therapists that are specialized in the treatment of the spine.
-Our spine therapists are trained in a variety of specialties including but not limited to Manual Therapy, Mechanical Diagnosis and Treatment/The McKenzie Method, and Functional Dry Needling.
+Physio Pro is proud to offer a specialized team of therapists dedicated to treating conditions of the spine.
+This dynamic Spine Team is certified in a variety of specialties including Manual Therapy, Mechanical Diagnosis and Therapy/The McKenzie Method, and Functional Dry Needling.

 Every movement in our joints consists of a roll component and a glide component.
 When we start to notice mechanical pain in certain joints, we often find that there is a significant discrepancy between the rolling and gliding component within that joint.
-The overall range of motion of a joint can be significantly limited due to a significant loss of the gliding component of that joint.
-By using manual therapy techniques, the gliding component of a joint can be restored so that the overall range of motion as well as function of a joint can significantly improve.
+Overall range of motion can be significantly limited due to a loss of the gliding component of that joint.
+By using manual therapy techniques, this joint glide can be restored to significantly improve overall range of motion and function.

-Your spine therapist may use these techniques to improve the overall mechanics of your spine.
-Typically, you will be given an exercise program to either stabilize or further mobilize your spine on your own in order to create a lasting improvement.
+Your therapist may use these techniques to improve the mechanics of your spine.
+Typically, you will be given an exercise program to either stabilize or further mobilize your spine independently in order to create a lasting improvement.

 Mechanical Diagnosis and Treatment, The McKenzie Method

 The McKenzie Method is a comprehensive approach to the spine based on sound principles and fundamentals that, when understood and followed accordingly, are very successful.
 The unique method to assess and treat the spine is widely recommended as the first choice for common back and neck problems worldwide.